neirzhei/ScreenScribe/Readme.md

 - Open a terminal in the project's root directory.

-- Run the command: `docker-compose up --build`
+- Run the command: `docker compose up --build`

 - The companion will now be running in the background.
 To stop it, press Ctrl+C in the terminal.